gracecarrillo/course-in-a-box-java/modules/tutorial/_posts/2000-01-09-Make-a-Calculator.md

 ```
 Try different numbers and operators to see how it works!

 ### Awesome.
 You've now learned a bit of Java by example.
+You can find all the exercises we did online here: https://Java-Crash-Course.gracecarrilloc.repl.run